ACCESS-ESM1.5: ACCESS-NRI flagship release plans

 Introduction

-ACCESS-NRI is targeting mid to late May for an NRI supported ACCESS-ESM1.5 flagship release.
+ACCESS-NRI is targeting mid to late May end of July for a supported ACCESS-ESM1.5 flagship release.

 A flagship release needs to meet some minimum criteria: